-You can probably find as many buying guides and recommendations for LED lights as you can find the lights themselves.
+You can probably find as many Buyer’s Guide for LED Lighting and recommendations for LED lights as you can find the lights themselves.
 Those guides will all provide countless suggestions for your LED purchases and Factory Direct LED, the leading online source for LED lights bulbs, fixtures, and accessories, sells a majority of the LED products that those guides will direct you to at the best available prices.
-If you are not yet convinced of the value of adopting or transitioning to LED lighting, this guide from Factory Direct LED will help you to take the final steps toward that decision.
+If you are not yet convinced of the value of adopting or transitioning to LED lighting, this Buyer’s Guide for LED Lighting from Factory Direct LED will help you to take the final steps toward that decision.

 LED’s are solid-state lighting technology that convert a majority of input electrical energy into light with little or no energy dissipation through heat.